Brodingo/biteclock/README.md

 ## Description

 Provides a countdown timer for players that have a Vampire or Werewolf bite skill and want to know when it will be available for use.
-There is also guidance for finding shrines, which zones they are in and how to locate them.
+Players can also choose what kind of monster they want to be with guidance for finding shrines, which zones they are in, and how to locate them.

 #### Motivation